MicahCortese/Tic-Tac-Toe/README.md

 ### README
-A simple tic-tac-toe game built with Java and playing in the command line.
+A simple tic-tac-toe game built with Java and played in the command line.
 ---